Differences for app videos on Google Play Store and Apple App Store

 General best practices for your app store video

 It can be challenged whether every app store listing should include a video or not.
-We can say it depends on the category and your audience, but it’s a great way to demonstrate your app’s functionality, features, and UI.
+We can say it depends on the category and your audience.
+Although a video doesn't directly influence Google Play optimization and Apple App Store optimization, it’s a great way to demonstrate your app’s functionality, features, and UI.
 So you convince new users to download and onboard to your app faster but also increase your conversion rates.

-To cut it short, the following best practices apply for your store listings’ video in both app stores:
+To cut it short, the following best practices apply to your store listings’ video in both app stores:

 - Optimize the experience for mobile;

 - Have a clear CTA (call to action) like “Download now” or “Play today”;

 - Make your point fast - within the first 5-10 seconds;

 - Make the video 30 seconds or less;

 - Show off the most appealing features (focus on screen recording and actual app experience);